Banner

-Our laboratories in Victoria and South Holland are equipped with Gieseler Plastometers.
-The FRICO plastometer in Victoria has been used for three decades in the analysis of single coals and sequential blends, complementing petrography in monitoring product and blend consistency, and verifying process variables.
+A FRICO plastometer in Victoria was used for three decades in the analysis of single coals and sequential blends for Inland Steel in the late 1980s and early 1990s.
+Complementing petrography in monitoring product and blend consistency, and verifying process variables.
+It was retired in 2011 after a long tenure.

 Frico Plastometer vs Preiser Plastometer

-The next-generation Preiser plastometer in South Holland can measure to 180,000+ ddpm’s, which is vital for the accurate characterization of Ultra-Fluid Appalachian high-volatile coals, whose unique characteristics are caused by bitumen-soaked vitrinite , which are highly-fluorescent .
+The next-generation Preiser plastometer in our Chicago laboratory can measure to 180,000+ ddpm’s, which is vital for the accurate characterization of Ultra-Fluid Appalachian high-volatile coals, whose unique characteristics are caused by bitumen-soaked vitrinite , which are highly-fluorescent .

 Orange-coloured fluorescing Vitrinite, containing yellow Liptinites.
 Blue light excitation (BG12), emission filter K510.